omnifice/noteez/images/README.md

 # NOTE

-I did not create these images, and have not idea where they came from.
+I did not create these images, and have no idea where they came from.
 I believe that they are sufficiently generic as to not warrant problems.